STMicroelectronics/st-mems-rust-drivers/util/st-mems-bus/README.md

-# Bus Library
+# st-mems-bus Library

-The Bus Library provides a unified and consistent API for accessing different types of communication buses.
+The st-mems-bus Library provides a unified and consistent API for accessing different types of communication buses.
 Currently, it supports both `SPI` and `I2C` buses, offering various modes for managing bus ownership and access.

 ## Access Modes